ummuhaiman/remind_me_later/README.md

 ## 🚀 Features

-- Create and store reminders
+- Create reminders by sending `date`, `time`, `message`, and `reminder_type`
+- Supports reminder types: SMS and Email
+- Stores reminder data in a SQLite database
-- Admin panel to manage reminders
+- Admin panel access to view and manage reminders
-- Designed to support future reminder types

 ---